Saint Mary's Gaels men's basketball: Early History: 1959-2000

+Randy Bennett era: 2001-2026

 Under coach Randy Bennett, the men's basketball team has become recognized nationally as one of the top non-Power 5 programs in the United States.
 He inherited a 2–27 team when he arrived in 2001, and began recruiting an Australian named Adam Caporn.
 Since then, Bennett has built a reputation of recruiting Australian players; the Gaels have had at least one Australian player in every season since Bennett's arrival.
 With Caporn in the line-up, and his best friend and fellow Australian Daniel Kickert joining him the following year, Saint Mary's record improved to 9–20 in 2001–02, 15–15 in 2002–03, and 19–12 in 2003–04.
 In 2004–05, the team earned an at-large bid to the NCAA tournament, although they lost in the first round.
 Their 15–1 record in McKeon Pavilion was its best ever.

 After rebuilding seasons in 2005–06 and 2006–07, the team enjoyed one of their best seasons in school history in 2007–08, behind the play of Australian freshman Patty Mills.
 The team was ranked in the AP and USA Today top 25 lists for five and six weeks, respectively.
 They ended up receiving an at-large bid to the NCAA tournament in 2008 as well, but again lost in the first round.
 In 2008, the team got off to a strong start, going 14–2 before Mills broke his hand and missed a month.
 Mills came back in time for the West Coast Conference tournament, but after a loss to Gonzaga in the WCC tournament finals, the team was not selected for the NCAA tournament and played in the NIT.
 After the end of the year, Mills declared for the NBA draft and was a second-round selection.

 In March 2010, the Gaels received an automatic bid to the 2010 NCAA tournament, after winning the championship game of the WCC Tournament.
 Having beaten Gonzaga in the tournament final, it was the Gaels' second WCC tournament victory since it began in 1987.
 In 2010, they won their first NCAA Tournament game since 1959, defeating the Richmond Spiders.
 On March 20, 2010, the Gaels, led by Omar Samhan, defeated second seeded Villanova to advance to the Sweet Sixteen, for their first time in the 64 team era.
 They then lost to 3 seed Baylor 72–49 to end their season 28–6 and with its worst loss of the year.